Life Isn’t Linear, but Trust the Process

 After spending some time researching different career paths and talking to people, I found that I was really attracted to the field of product design.
 The opportunity to design products without code, the ability to really be challenged by real world issues, and the fact that whatever you design and put out into the world will have an impact on someone’s everyday life.
 I loved that there was both a creative and critical thinking aspect to this career.
 I enrolled into a product design boot camp and from 2020 till 2021, I worked during the day and I studied at night.
 Throughout this journey, I ended up meeting really inspirational new friends who also had the same passions as me.
 It reminded me that I wasn’t alone.
 At the end of this boot camp, I was able to land my first product designer role at Leverege.

-I am now months into my product designer job.
+I’m now several years into my product designer path.
 I’ve learned so many valuable skills and I get to work with an amazing and talented team.
 Thinking back, there are some points I’d like to mention.

 Did I regret my decision about dropping my medical program to transition into tech?